Uberi/University-Notes/PHIL271/PHIL271.md

 Steiner adds that there are different ways mathematics can be essential to physics - formulating theories, making discoveries, and so on.
 According to Steiner, the actual puzzle is why discovering things in mathematics often corresponds to discovering things in physics.

-Steiner also says that this puzzle challenges naturalism (the idea that our minds work in a way not attuned to the way the world works), since if naturalism was the case, then we would expect mathematics to not be so effective.
+Steiner also says that this puzzle challenges naturalism (the idea that there's no supernatural forces operating on the world), since if naturalism was the case, then we would expect mathematics to not be so effective.

 One answer to this puzzle is that the effectiveness is simply coincidence: math is making a huge number of ideas and predictions, and one would expect that at least some of them would be highly accurate.
-Another is that it wouldn't be possible to do science or make discoveries at all if the world didn't correspond to the mathematics, or that we just wouldn't discover things we didn't have the mathematics to describe.
+Another is that it wouldn't be possible to do science or make discoveries at all if the world didn't correspond to the mathematics, or that we just wouldn't discover things we didn't have the mathematics to describe them.

 According to Colyvan, the puzzle of mathematics being unreasonably effective (also known as the **applicability problem**) is only really a puzzle in the formalist philosophy of math, not in most others.
 Formalist mathematical philosophy is a philosophy in which mathematics is a game played with symbols.
 The applicability problem is only really a problem because a game of symbols would not be expected to make accurate predictions about the world.